telerik/blazor-docs/knowledge-base/editor-add-icons.md

 The built-in ProseMirror schema that the Editor uses does not support an `<i>` tag.
 To allow adding icons in the Editor content:

 1. [Modify the ProseMirror schema]({%slug editor-modify-default-schema%}) to include a node for the `<i>` element.
-2. Ensure the CSS classes for the icons are applied.
+2. Ensure the required font icon stylesheets can affect the Editor content.
 The approach varies depending on the [edit mode of the Editor]({%slug editor-edit-modes-overview%}):
     * [Iframe Edit Mode](#add-icons-in-iframe-edit-mode)
     * [Div Edit Mode](#add-icons-in-div-edit-mode)